 Ryron Gracie was born on December 1st, 1981, being Rorion Gracie’s firstborn son.
 Ryron was raised on the mats of the Torrence academy, beginning his training as a toddler.
 Ryron also started teaching Gracie jiu jitsu from a very young age, and by the age of 12 he was already coaching children under his father’s guidance.
 At that same age, Ryron was involved in the historical first UFC event, a competition created partly by his dad.
 Ryron had the chore of cleaning the mats after each bout.
 Having a 12 year old clean blood off the mats was not taken lightly by the crowd, thus forcing Rorion to replace him with an adult after that first event.

 In 2004, a challenge was issued to Ryron, to fight a former student of his father, the controversial Marc Laimon, a fighter who had been very vocal about Rorion’s lack of knowledge regarding the evolution of BJJ, and about his lack of commitment towards his students.
-Ryron Gracie accepted the challenge against Laimon at the American promotion Grapplers Quest, but on the day of the fight, the Gracie contingent decided to change the rules of the super-match.
+Ryron Gracie accepted the challenge against Laimon at the American promotion Grapplers Quest, but (according to an interview given by Marc to the website Grapple Arts) on the day of the fight, the there was a change in the rules of the super-match requested by the Gracie’s.
 Marc Laimon complained, but the fight proceeded with Laimon winning by one takedown and two guard passes.

-A great centre of controversy regarding Ryron, brother Rener and father Rorion Gracie was the release of the Gracie University, an online program that provides instruction and rank in Gracie Jiu Jitsu.
-The fact that rank could be given through the web cause major uproar amongst jiu jitsu practitioners, competitors and coaches around the world who did not believe in long distance teaching.
+A great focus of controversy regarding Ryron, brother Rener and father Rorion Gracie was the release of the Gracie University, an online program that provides instruction and rank in Gracie Jiu Jitsu.
+The fact that rank could be given through the world wide web caused major uproar among jiu jitsu practitioners, competitors and coaches around the world including some illustrious family members such as the legendary Royce and Rilion Gracie who did not believe in long distance teaching.
 Though the project continued being severely frowned upon by many, the Gracie University module prospered and progressed as a business with students from well over 100 counties.

-Ryron and his brother Rener became known amongst MMA enthusiasts through a series of YouTube videos called: The Gracie Breakdown.
-In these videos, the Gracie brothers break down techniques used on the Ultimate Fighting Championship (UFC) and Strikeforce in some of the promotions most important fights.
+Ryron and his brother Rener became known among mixed martial arts (MMA) enthusiasts through a series of YouTube videos called: The Gracie Breakdown.
+In these videos, the Gracie brothers broke down grappling techniques used on the Ultimate Fighting Championship (UFC) and Strikeforce in some of the promotions most important fights.

 Ryron Gracie 1st Match at the Gracie Worlds (2012)